Key Resources and Information About Self Directed IRAs

 Good afternoon.
 Thank you for tuning in to Tuesday at Two.
 Today, we’re going to start talking about places that you can go to find information about self-directed IRAs.
 Here at Sunwest Trust, it’s very important for us to educate our customers so that they know what they’re doing and they know how to do it.

 The first thing I want to point out is, obviously, the Self-Directed IRA Handbook that we provide.
-If you haven’t already received one of those, be sure to go on our website and request one.
+If you haven’t already received one of those, be sure to go to our website and request one.
 We would be happy to send it to you.
 If you’re a new account holder with Sunwest Trust, every new account holder receives that book with their welcome package, you should get that and I would take the time [to read through it].

 You don’t necessarily need to read the entire book.
 I’d read the first few chapters that talk about general information about self-directed IRAs and then find the chapters that apply to what you’re planning on investing in right now.
 There are chapters on LLCs.
 There are chapters on real estate, precious metals, and those kinds of things.
 You don’t necessarily need to sit down and read the entire book all at once (although that would be great), but look up the information that applies specifically to what you want to invest in and read the first few chapters about it.